Target-Formation-Emulator-Senior-Design/Firmware_TFE/README.md

 1) program will ask for inputs to controll LED1/LED2.
 2) After setting both brightness images will start to display in an infinit loop.
 3) press "CTL+C" to go back to stop displaying images and go back to adjust LEDs.

+Data Logging:
+1) Download Apache2 before logging
+   1. Follow instructions located in Software_TFE README
+2) type "sudo nano /var/www/html/Data2.csv" into the terminal to create file
+   1. type filler words then press ctrl x, then y and hit enter to save
+   2. go back into Data2.csv and delete the filler words then hit ctrl x, then y to save